BenRoche/Schedule-Products/README.md

 Schedule Products
 ====

+<i>Please note:
-<i>This should successfully deploy to any organisation that does not have multi-currency enabled.
+* This should successfully deploy to any organisation that does not have multi-currency enabled.
-You need to ensure that the products used have got Revenue Scheduling enabled.
+* You need to ensure that the products used have got Revenue Scheduling enabled.
+* You may need to revise some of the coede if you have any validations in place.

 Please let me know of any bugs or enhancements you discover.</i>

 Instructions: